 Dr. Park’s lab's current focus is investigating the molecular pathogenesis of a neurodegenerative disease called amyotrophic lateral sclerosis (ALS) and identify therapeutic targets to develop treatments for ALS patients.
 Mutations within RNA binding protein (RBP)-encoding genes have been implicated in ALS, but how mutations in RBPs lead to motor neuron degeneration is not clear.

-Her lab studies one of the under-characterized RBPs called Matrin3 (MATR3) involved in RNA splicing and we are investigating how ALS-linked mutations alter the function of MATR3 and thereby cause motor neuron degeneration.
-The research team is trying to answer this by using an interdisciplinary approach combining biochemistry, molecular and cellular biology, fruit fly and mouse genetics, high-throughput forward genetic screens and whole transcriptome analysis.
+Her lab studies one of the under-characterized RBPs called Matrin3 (MATR3) involved in RNA splicing and is investigating how ALS-linked mutations alter the function of MATR3 and cause motor neuron degeneration.
+The research team is is using an interdisciplinary approach by combining biochemistry, molecular and cellular biology, fruit fly and mouse genetics, high-throughput forward genetic screens and whole transcriptome analysis.

 Education and experience

-- 2016–Present: Assistant Professor, Department of Molecular Genetics, Faculty of Medicine, University of Toronto, Toronto, ON
+- 2016–2023: Assistant Professor, Department of Molecular Genetics, Faculty of Medicine, University of Toronto, Toronto, ON

-- 2015–Present: Scientist, Genetics and Genome Biology Program, SickKids Research Institute, Toronto, ON
+- 2015–2022: Scientist, Genetics and Genome Biology Program, SickKids Research Institute, Toronto, ON

 - 2008–2015: Postdoc, Department of Molecular and Human Genetics, Baylor College of Medicine, USA